 With a spate of successful hacking attempts on various banking and retail websites, ethical hacking has emerged as one of the most critical roles in protecting a company’s information.
 With hackers becoming smarter and more aggressive, ethical hackers are in high demand in almost every industry.
-They are most often employees of government agencies and high-profile Research and Development laboratories to prevent unauthorized access to sensitive information but nowadays, almost every company across the world, whether it be online commerce and retail, real estate, logistics and transport, healthcare, hospitality, or any sector in between; employs some variant of ethical hacking to keep their information the way it’s meant to be: confidential!
+Ethical Hackers were previously associated with government agencies and high-profile research and development laboratories to prevent unauthorized access to sensitive information, but nowadays almost every company across the world — whether it be online commerce and retail, real estate, logistics and transport, healthcare, hospitality, or any sector in between — employs some variant of ethical hacking to keep their information the way it’s meant to be: confidential!

 Given the nature of the job and the expertise required, ethical hackers are highly paid employees with access to the most sensitive data of a company.
 Therefore, potential employees must be highly skilled to be able to secure such a position, and face a challenging set of selection criteria.

 The average payout to a Certified Ethical Hacker is $83,591 per annum.
 The salary ranges from $45K to $129K, with a bonus payout between $0.00 and $17,500.
 Thus the total salary is approximately between $43K- $143K.1